 A wind turbine with more than one rotor creates less turbulence, and the wind is “restored” faster, which means a higher energy output.
 And this is important knowledge at a time when wind turbines are becoming increasingly larger, and thereby also increasingly expensive.

-“You can always increase your energy output by increasing the diameter of the rotor blades, but there are major structural challenges in building these massive constructions with diameters exceeding 150 meters.
+“You can always increase your energy output by increasing the diameter of the rotor blades, but there are major structural challenges in building these massive constructions with diameters exceeding 150 meters (500 feet).
 The material requirements increase, the transport of the structures is cumbersome and expensive, and it becomes more costly to maintain the wind turbines,” says Mahdi Abkar.

 A turbine with four rotors costs approximately 15% less to construct than a turbine with one rotor, even though the blades cover the same area in total.
 At the same time, a construction with four rotors is much lighter and therefore easier to transport.
 And if one of the rotors stops working, the rest of the turbine will still produce energy, unlike ordinary wind turbines.